 Mid-career scientists and engineers: Join a growing community of scientists engaging with society.
 Read about two fellows' experiences as AAAS Leshner Fellows.
 Add your name to our mailing list to receive updates and information.

 Fellows & Cohort Topics

 2019 - 2020: Human Augmentation

 The topic for the fourth cohort of AAAS Leshner Fellows is human augmentation.
-Applications for the cohort are now closed and the cohort will be announced at the 2019 AAAS Annual Meeting.
+Learn more about the 2019-2020 class of fellows.

 2018 - 2019: Food and Water Security